 On June 17, 2013 Cpl.
 Anthony Morehouse was promoted to the rank of Sergeant and Officer Coty Brown was promoted to the rank of Corporal.
 Sgt.
 Morehouse and Cpl.
 Brown both began their careers with Taylor Police Department on April 25, 2008.

 Henry Fluck Appointed Chief of Police

-At last night's council meeting, the City of Taylor City Council confirmed City Manager Jim Dunaway's appointment of Henry Fluck (FLUKE) as chief of police.
+The City of Taylor City Council confirmed the City Manager appointment of Henry Fluck (FLUKE) as chief of police.